-Hrithik Roshan Lands In A Legal Trouble; Booked In A Case Of Cheating By Hyderabad Police
+Hrithik Roshan Lands In Legal Trouble; Booked In Case Of Cheating By Hyderabad Police

 Sara Ali Khan's Awkward Picture With Kartik Aaryan Evokes Absurd Reactions

 "A total of 1,800 people had enrolled with the Cure.Fit and there was not sufficient carpet area to provide workout sessions.
 Apart from that, the workout sessions were not available for three days at a stretch, which is denying us good health benefits.
-Besides the bad behaviour of the people at Kukatpally centre has brought about mental depression," alleged Mr Shashikanth.
+Besides the bad behaviour of the people at Kukatpally centre has brought about mental depression," alleged Shashikanth.

 Speaking of the complaint, KPHB inspector K. Laxmi Narayana said, "Shashikanth has complained that he was not given proper training as promised by the company in its advertisements and he has alleged cheating by the directors of the company and also its ambassador, actor Hrithik Roshan.